 Handshake will automatically add up to three Job Roles to each newly created posting.
 To ensure the most accurate tagging, the tagging process is based on the posting title and description.

-After saving the new posting, when redirected to the job overview page, you will be notified that the tagging is in-process for the job.
-This process can take about one-two minutes to complete, so if you remain on the overview page, the tagged roles will appear shortly.
-If not, an email notification is sent to you indicating the job has been tagged.
+After saving the new posting, on the posting page, click the Details tab to confirm the tagging is in-process for the job.
+This can take about one-two minutes to complete, so if you remain on this page, the tagged roles will appear shortly.

 Once the job roles have been added, click Edit to add or remove roles to the posting.
 To save your changes, click Save in the lower-right corner of the pop-up.

-Note: If a job could not be tagged, you will receive an email notification with tips on how to write a good job title and description.
+Note: If a job could not be tagged, we'll send an email notification with tips on how to write a good job title and description.

 Job Role Group details